shreejana012/dentcare/README.md

 | database: dentcare

 Once you've completed these steps, your database will be set up and your PHP project should be able to connect to it successfully.

+### Troubleshooting
+MySQL not running: If MySQL doesn’t start, check that no other service is using port 3306.
+Restart XAMPP or adjust the port settings.
+Incorrect login credentials: Double-check that the admin login uses the correct username (admin@gmail.com) and password (admin123).
+PHP errors: Ensure all required PHP extensions are enabled in XAMPP (such as mysqli or PDO).